Join us on one (or more!) of our eight exciting new itineraries for 2020.

 The Puglia region, located in the heel of Italy’s...

-For thousands of years, the Dolomites have been home to the Ladin people.
-Tracing their roots to the Romans, the Ladin culture is rich in traditions rooted in ancient times.
-On this magical itinerary, you will travel across three of...
+For hundreds of years, the Dolomites have been home to the Ladin people, who can trace their heritage back to the Romans.
+On this magical itinerary, you will travel across three of the Ladin valleys on foot — Val Gardena...

 Hikes range from 1 to 5 hours (4 to 7 miles) on good trails, and our sea kayaking adventures are 2-4 hours in length.
 This trip is suitable for beginner and expert kayakers alike; no previous experience is necessary.